Epistimio/orion/docs/src/user/api.rst

 Using the helper :py:func:`orion.client.workon`, you can quickly optimize a function with a single line of code.
 The experiment object returned can be used to fetch the database of trials and analyze the optimization process.
-However, it is not persisted as it only exists in memory.
+However, it is not persistent as it only exists in memory.

 .. code-block:: python